nguyentimmy/Azure-Web-Application-Security/README.md

 1. Begin by logging in to the Azure portal: [https://portal.azure.com](https://portal.azure.com).

-	 - Make sure that you're logged in to your personal Azure account (not @Cyberxsecurity), where your Cloud Security&ndash;unit VMs are located.

 2. Select `"Key vaults"` from the Azure search field at the top of the page, as the following image shows: